shahrajat/shahrajat.github.io/projects.md

 published: true
 ---

-A collection of projects in have done either in my free time or during Masters and Bachelors studies.
+A collection of key projects in have done either in my free time or during Masters and Bachelors studies.

 ---